-After funding \$2.9 billion in infrastructure investments from 2018 through 2021, total projected debt outstanding for LIPA and UDSA will rise approximately \$1.1 billion.
+After funding \$2.9 billion in infrastructure investments from 2018 through 2021, total projected debt outstanding for LIPA and UDSA will rise approximately \$997 million.

-Lease Obligations increase by \$1.155 billion, from \$1.660 billion in 2019 to \$2.815 billion in 2020.
+Lease Obligations will increase by \$778 million, from \$1.7 billion in 2018 to \$2.5 billion in 2021.
 Lease Obligations reflect the net present value of lease contracts that are considered financing under the Governmental Accounting Standards Board (GASB).
 The Lease Obligation in 2020 has been revised to reflect a new GASB rule effective January 2020 called Statement No. 87 Leases, which revised the definition of a lease obligation.
 As a result, lease contracts that had previously not been capitalized will be reclassified as Long-term Lease Obligations starting 2020.
 For example, under the prior GASB rule, the contract with National Grid for the operation of on-island power generation did not meet the lease capitalization criteria.
+Net of the effect of GASB 87, Lease Obligations declined by \$376 million over the period.

-Combined debt and capital lease balances across the period increase from \$9.7 billion at the end of 2018 to \$11.5 billion at the end of 2020.
+Combined debt and lease balances will increase by \$1.8 billion, from \$9.7 billion at the end of 2018 to \$11.4 billion at the end of 2021.
 This is primarily due to GASB 87, as described above.
+Net of GASB 87, combined debt and lease balances increase by \$620 million, as compared to \$2.9 billion of capital expenditures by the end of 2021.

-LIPA's Debt to Capital Ratio remains essentially flat at 90.7% in 2018 to 91.1% in 2020.
-The Debt to Asset Ratio declines from 101.4% in 2018 to 98.3% in 2020.
+LIPA's Debt to Capital Ratio remains essentially flat at 90.7% in 2018 to 90.9% in 2021.
+The Debt to Asset Ratio declines from 101.4% in 2018 to 95.9% in 2021.
 Both ratios are expected to continue to decline over time.